AlbertoIbarra/DataViz_Course/Data Descriptions/deposit.md

 * `previous`, the number of contacts performed before this campaign and for this client.

 * `poutcome`, the outcome of the previous marketing campaign.
-The values are 'unknown', 'other', 'failure' and 'success'.
+The values are 'failure', 'other', 'success' and 'unknown'.

-* `deposit`, whether the client has subscribed a term deposit, taking values 'yes' and 'no'.
+* `deposit`, whether the client has subscribed a term deposit, taking values 'no' and 'yes'.

 ### Source